sikaeducation/curriculum/courses/102/standards/manage-file-systems-cli/topics/cli-flags-and-arguments/README.md

 ### Short Flags

 Most of the flags you'll use are short flags.
-They're represented by a single dash followed by a single letter:
+Short flags are a single dash followed by a single letter:

 ```bash
 ls -l
 ```

-This example passes the "l" short flag to the `ls` program, which makes it do a "long" listing.

-The nice thing about short flags is that they can be combined.
-You can combine the `-l` short flag and the `-a` short flag to make `-la`:
+This example passes the `l` short flag to the `ls` program, which makes it do a long listing.
+Short flags can be combined, like adding the `-l` and `-a` short flags to make `-la`:

 ```bash
 ls -la